 Wednesday, May 7, 2025 at San Alfonso Retreat House

 “Our world is experiencing a mental health crisis.
 Anxiety and depression weigh heavily on the lives of many people – often those people are youth and young adults.
 There is hope.”
-James D. Conley, Bishop of Lincoln, May 2024

 The Office of Pastoral Life will host a retreat day for clergy, staff and ministry volunteers